Lonitch/Lonitch.github.io/_posts/2020-05-22-First-Second-Quantization.md

 $$

 ## Operators in First quantization
 Now that we have our quantum states prepared mathematically, let's derive the operators that can be applied to these states.
-Our first step is to look for single-particle operators, $\hat{T}(\mathbf{r}_j,\nabla)$, that only act locally.
-For instance the kinetic energy operator, $\hat{T}=-\hbar^2\nabla^2/2m$.
-At a local coordinate, the operator, according to the #2 QM postulate listed in the previous section, represents an observable, which is a superpostion of many different base states.
+Our first step is to look for single-particle operators, $$\hat{T}(\mathbf{r}_j,\nabla),$$ that only act locally.
+For instance the kinetic energy operator, $$\hat{T}=-\hbar^2\nabla^2/2m.$$ At a local coordinate, the operator, according to the #2 QM postulate listed in the previous section, represents an observable, which is a superpostion of many different base states.
 Thus, following the similar logic led to Eq.(1), we thus conclude that all the single-particle operators are **unitary** (that is, changes the direction of state vectors in Hilbert space but remains the magnitude of the vectors).
 Therefore, the local operator acting at coordinate $\mathbf{r}_{\alpha}$ can be written in Dirac notation as:

 $$
 \hat{T}_{\alpha}=\sum_{\nu_i,\nu_j}T_{\nu_j\nu_i}|\phi_{\nu_j}(\mathbf{r}_{\alpha})\rangle\langle\phi_{\nu_i}(\mathbf{r}_{\alpha})|\tag{18}